Opticho/AnalysisPatentCode/README.md

 ## 2. Arguments
 ------------
     - "-i" : Give some command (search, compare, merge, download)
-    - "-q" : Input Some Query (just AND and OR operator can available)
+    - "-q" : Input some Query (just AND and OR operator can available)
     - "-fp" : change txt save path
     - "-pp" : change pdf save path
     *Default: -q = 'TTL/(Ultrasonic OR Ultrasound OR Megasound OR Megasonic OR acoustic) AND TTL/(cover OR cap OR case OR covering OR mantle OR hood OR sheet OR shutter OR vinyl OR cowl OR lid OR mulch OR seal)',